-If you can't wait for October, Hockey Fights Cancer ties, scarves, hats and more can be purchased year-round at Shop.NHL.com
+Hockey Fights Cancer ties, bracelets, hats and more can be purchased year-round at the HFC Shop.

-Founded in 1998, Hockey Fights Cancer has raised more than $12 million to support national and local cancer research institutions, children’s hospitals, player charities and local cancer organizations.
+Founded in 1998, Hockey Fights Cancer has raised more than $16 million to support national and local cancer research institutions, children’s hospitals, player charities and local cancer organizations.
 NHL member clubs, NHL alumni, the NHL Officials’ Associations, Professional Hockey Trainers and Equipment Managers, corporate marketing partners and fans support the initiative across North America.

 Hockey Fights Cancer Charitable Partners

 Is the world's largest voluntary health agency dedicated to blood cancer.
 The LLS mission: Cure leukemia, lymphoma, Hodgkin's disease and myeloma, and improve the quality of life of patients and their families.
 LLS funds lifesaving blood cancer research around the world and provides free information and support services.